 - Open Up Guide: Using Open Data to Combat Corruption – reporting how our data was used to facilitate in Global Witness’ 2015 investigation into the Jade industry in Myanmar, and as a tool to respond to the aftermath of the Panama Papers [Open Data Charter]

-- 24 months + $3000 + 1 cake: How Virginia’s Company Data Was Opened Up – A brilliant report into one member of the OpenCorporates community’s two year quest convinced Virginia to open company data as CSV [Waldo Jaquith, US Open Data]
+- 24 months + $3000 + 1 cake: How Virginia’s Company Data Was Opened Up – A brilliant report into OpenCorporates community members two year quest to convince Virginia to open up company data [Waldo Jaquith, US Open Data]

 Corruption Investigations and Analysis